 - Write on the Answer what really happened:

 - If you did not obey the court order, write down your reasons.
 Why did you not obey the court order?
-For example, if you did not let the other parent see your child because the other parent was drinking and it wasn't safe to let your child go, explain your reasons.
+For example, if you did not let the other parent have parenting time or visits your child because the other parent was drinking and it wasn't safe to let your child go, explain your reasons.

 - Check the summons to see when the Answer is due.